GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 11/20/2021| v1.19| If ResponseDate	date is provided, ResponseTz is a required field.
 (Example : "responseTz": "America/New_York") (Coming soon)
 12/10/2021| v1.20| Contract Award Date is expected to input in this format YYYY-mm-DD (Applicaple for notice types a,u,i).
 (Coming soon)
 02/18/2022| v1.21| Please refer the version control section for the list of v1 api's that are going to retired from  3/15/2022 in alpha, and 4/1/2022 from prod.
-10/05/2022| v1.22| Notice code "i" decription change: from “Intent to Bundle Requirements” to “Consolidate/(Substantially) Bundle”, </br> Added Requirement Strategies(farCases) to notice code "i"(Consolidate/(Substantially) Bundle), </br> Please refer the version control section for the list of v3 api's that are going to be available in alpha(11/28/2022) and prod(TBD).
+10/05/2022| v1.22| Notice code "i" decription change: from “Intent to Bundle Requirements” to “Consolidate/(Substantially) Bundle”, <br> Added Requirement Strategies(farCases) to notice code "i"(Consolidate/(Substantially) Bundle), <br> Please refer the version control section for the list of v3 api's that are going to be available in alpha(11/28/2022) and prod(TBD).

 <p><small><a href="#">Back to top</a></small></p>